 - Neither obsesses about money though Dave worries about it more than Jon; difference is 2

-- Jon is not frugal when it comes to getting things he wants while Dave is very thrifty; difference is 6
+- Jon is not frugal in getting things he wants while Dave is very thrifty; difference is 6

-- Jon is ok worker but Dave hates work and would much rather go fishing or gaming; difference is 4
+- Jon is an OK worker but Dave hates work and would much rather go fishing or gaming; difference is 4

 - Both worry what others think of them but Dave is slightly more egotistical; difference is 1